libgit2/libgit2sharp/CONTRIBUTING.md

   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub, then clone it using your favorite Git client.
-* Make sure the project builds and all tests pass on your machine by running the `build.libgit2sharp.cmd` script on Windows or `build.libgit2sharp.sh` on Linux/Mac.
+* Make sure the project builds and all tests pass on your machine by running the `buildandtest.cmd` script on Windows or `buildandtest.sh` on Linux/Mac.

 ## LibGit2